HomeMeat AlternativesPlant-Based

 Vegetarian Plant-Based Meal Ideas

-Basil Jelly might be a good recipe to expand your condiment recipe box.
-This recipe serves 48.
-One portion of this dish contains about 0g of protein, 0g of fat, and a total of 84 calories.
-For 14 cents per serving, this recipe covers 0% of your daily requirements of vitamins and minerals.
-A mixture of water, firmly basil leaves, food coloring, and a handful of other ingredients are all it takes to make this recipe so scrumptious.
-From preparation to the plate, this recipe takes approximately 40 minutes.
+Need a dairy free, lacto ovo vegetarian, and vegan condiment?
+Sunny Asparagus Tapenade could be an amazing recipe to try.
+One portion of this dish contains approximately 3g of protein, 5g of fat, and a total of 79 calories.
+This recipe serves 8.
+For 81 cents per serving, this recipe covers 12% of your daily requirements of vitamins and minerals.
+A couple people made this recipe, and 46 would say it hit the spot.
+A mixture of parsley sprigs, maple syrup, pepper flakes, and a handful of other ingredients are all it takes to make this recipe so yummy.
+From preparation to the plate, this recipe takes around 30 minutes.
 It is brought to you by Taste of Home.
-Not a lot of people made this recipe, and 1 would say it hit the spot.
-It is a good option if you're following a gluten free, dairy free, lacto ovo vegetarian, and fodmap friendly diet.
-Taking all factors into account, this recipe earns a spoonacular score of 0%, which is very bad (but still fixable).
-If you like this recipe, take a look at these similar recipes: Aspic Jelly, Peanut Butter and Jelly Smoothie, and Pear Jalapeño Pepper Jelly.
+Taking all factors into account, this recipe earns a spoonacular score of 97%, which is spectacular.
+If you like this recipe, take a look at these similar recipes: Easiest Breakfast Ever: Sunny Fruit Parfait, Roasted Red Pepper Tapenade, and Roasted Tomato Crostini with Olive Tapenade.

 Videos for Making Different Vegetarian Plant-Based Style Dishes